 Reading Alex’s profile, I liked the fact that she focuses on helping businesses develop a holistic approach to talent, including hiring, onboarding, and retention.
 There is little point in hiring if you don’t also have a strategy to help get people up to speed and then retain them once they are onboard.
-And through the PeerConnect program I have gotten to know Alex as professional, experienced and smart.
-These are all great attributes for a successful entrepreneur.
+And through the PeerConnect program, I have gotten to know Alex as professional, experienced, and smart.
+These are all great attributes of a successful entrepreneur.

 Interview with Entrepreneurs: Alex Bowden and PEOPLEfirst Talent & Recruitment Consulting

 When I told my husband I wanted to leave my amazing corporate job, where I was well respected, given a lot of flexibility, and got promotions almost annually, he definitely toed the line between telling me I was crazy and trying to understand my desire for such a drastic change.
 You see, his position at a global company had been terminated months earlier and he was still in the interview process, uncertain of his future.

 We’d just had our first child within the year and were experiencing an exorbitant amount of change and instability.
 It was, quite possibly, the worst time to tell him I’d decided to leave my company and start something entirely on my own.
 I can still remember the look of trepidation and confusion on his face in our small kitchen, pacing around the wooden floor as he fed the baby his bottle…